Riff Raff (rapper): Legal issues

 On August 11, 2013, Riff Raff was arrested in Greensboro, North Carolina after police found an open container of alcohol, marijuana, another unspecified illegal substance and drug paraphernalia in his vehicle.
 Riff Raff was booked into jail along with the two passengers in his vehicle, and was released without bail later that night.

-Sexual assault allegations

 On May 31, 2018, Riff Raff was accused of drugging and raping a woman after a 2013 show in Melbourne.
 All venues on his Australian and New Zealand tour subsequently canceled his scheduled concerts.
 Afterward, a second woman, aged 17 at the time, alleged that in Milwaukee, Riff Raff invited her on his tour bus; according to the accuser, he proceeded to touch her repeatedly while making suggestive comments.

 On January 22, 2020, Riff Raff settled a lawsuit related to a sexual assault claim made against him, from a 2014 incident at a Nevada brothel.